Zerogoki00/WorldDownloader/README.md

 ## About this fork

 Original World Downloader mod is awesome.
 However, it contains permission system which allow server admins to enforce restrictions or completely disable this mod on their server.
 I think that all users should have freedom of choice and ability to use this mod whenever they want.
 So I created this fork with permission system removed and also made World Downloader undetectable by server (at least baseedit versions).
+You can download it from [Releases](https://github.com/Zerogoki00/WorldDownloader-cleaned/releases) section or compile it yourself.

 ## How do I compile this?